alpha-strike-space/Application-Programmer-Interface/README.md

 # Application-Programmer-Interface
-The alpha-strike.space Application Programmer Interface development file.
+The https://frontier.alpha-strike.space/ Application Programmer Interface development file.
 Mostly, written in the C++ language utilizing the Crow framework.
 You may find more information about the amazing Crow framework at https://crowcpp.org/master/ that which makes this service possible.

 # Local API Testing Guide (BSD/Linux)